 It’s common for organisations to jump to the conclusion that the only way forward is to throw money at a shiny new system of some sort.
 Given the opportunity, a skilful BA can validate - or otherwise - a perceived business need by exposing the possibilities and limitations of the current state.
 They can then suggest ways in which to improve and transform existing processes and systems prior to an organisation making any new investment decisions.

 As projects increasingly require a multi-disciplined team with an awareness of many business functions and processes, engaging a BA as early as possible makes more and more sense.
 When the BA is included early on in a project they are in a position to ensure that proposed solutions meet the business requirements, are measured and align with the business needs and expectations.
 The BA can then continue to add value throughout the solution lifecycle by reducing risk and complexity and ensuring that standards, procedures and governance are all adhered to.

 Add value through collaboration

 However, it is clear that the real value a BA brings lies in the synergy that is created when working collaboratively with others.
 The BA sees the bigger picture and can be invaluable when it comes to dealing with conflict, building robust internal relationships and encouraging creative problem solving.

-When a BA is engaged early as an integral part of the project team, whether it be system-based, process-based or both, the potential for project failure and any expensive over run or rework is significantly reduced.
-At the same time, the likelihood of the project being successful and business objectives being met is markedly increased.
+When a BA is engaged early as an integral part of the project team, whether it be system, process based or both, the potential for project failure and any expensive over run or rework is significantly reduced and likelihood of the project being successful and business objectives met is markedly increased.
 A win all round!

 If you want to know more about how Optimation's expert business analysts can help you reduce risk and deliver more business value from your projects, please contact us for a chat.